-Berkeley Educators for Equity and Excellence (BE3)
+Berkeley Educators for Equity and Excellence (BE3) MA/Credential Program

-From a group of academic pioneers in 1868 to the Free Speech Movement in 1964, Berkeley is a place where the brightest minds from across the globe come together to explore, ask questions, solve problems, and improve the world.
+Berkeley is a place where the brightest minds from across the globe come together to explore, ask questions, solve problems, and improve the world.
 We are a public university committed to the public good.
 Key to this commitment is the improvement of education by creating knowledge, developing dispositions toward inquiry and critique, and helping develop superb educators dedicated to equity and excellence.

 > Multiple Subject Credential + MA in education